-- Your doctor may order an anticoagulant (blood thinner) to be given to you after surgery. - Depending on your physician, this medication is usually given by injection once or twice a day with a small, short needle into tissue under the skin. - If your physician prescribes an anticoagulant for you to take at home after your surgery, your nurse will give you instructions. - Sequential compression devices (you may hear them called SCDs in the hospital), or pumps, help prevent phlebitis (inflammation of a vein) and blood clots.
-These leg pumps will be on while you are in bed or sitting up in the chair.
+Your doctor may order an anticoagulant (blood thinner) after surgery.

+• Depending on your physician, this

+medication is usually given by injection once or twice a day with a small, short needle into tissue under the skin.

+- If your physician prescribes an anticoagulant for you to take at home following your surgery, your nurse will give you instructions. - Sequential compression devices (SCDs), or foot pumps, help prevent phlebitis (inflammation of a vein) and blood clots.
+These pumps, will be on while you are in bed or sitting up in the chair.
 Remove them before attempting to walk.